adamcooke/json-vat/README.md

 * `read` - must return the cached data or nil if no data has been cached.
 * `write(data)` - must write the data to the cache.
 Return value is not important.
+* `invalid?` - must return true whenever the cache has been updated and the JSON should be re-parsed

 You can find an example in the `lib/json_vat/file_cache_backend` path which is the default cache used for file system storage.